 We are now leveraging our big data smarts to deliver on the promise of IoT.
 By integrating our hyper-local weather data with Smart Home connected devices we are delievering predictive energy efficiency insight to homeowners and Utility companies.

-Patient visits for respiratory illnesses dropped to 3.1%, still above the national baseline of 2.9%.
-To date, 126 children have died of the flu this season.
-More than 90% of these deaths occurred in children that were not vaccinated against the flu.
-Of all clinical lab tests, 10.5% were positive for influenza.
+Patient visits for respiratory illnesses decreased to 5.4%, above the national baseline of 3%.
+To date, 27 children have died of the flu this season, including 11 this week.
+Of all clinical lab tests, about 18.8% were positive for influenza.

 Our flu surveillance product will continue to focus on the severity of the flu rather than the geographic spread.
 This information is reported to the U.S. Centers for Disease Control and Prevention (CDC) by each state’s health department ranging on a scale from “minimal” to “very high” levels of activity.

-States and territories reporting flu activity include the following:
+States and territories reporting flu include the following activity and trends:

 Here are a few flu facts: